pgaljan/funneler/readme.md

 ![Closed Issues](https://img.shields.io/github/issues-closed/pgaljan/funneler)
 ![Pull Requests](https://img.shields.io/github/issues-pr/pgaljan/funneler)

+### Prioritization
+Make sure you are expressing your complete workflow when filing bugs and enhancement requests.
+Bugs or Features that lack the necessary features for completeness will take longer to identify and resolve.

 ### Known Issues
 - **[Issue 7](https://github.com/pgaljan/funneler/issues/7)** -  ETL will not work across DevOps and User-directed deployment
   - (*Workaround* - mutliple dashboards)